arielseidman/SAS-Credit-Risk-Engine/README.md

-# SAS Credit Risk Scoring & Automated Decision Engine
+# SAS Credit Risk Scoring & Automated Classification Engine

 A quantitative credit risk pipeline developed in SAS Studio.
 This project combines a rule engine with statistical modeling to evaluate creditworthiness, mitigate small-sample bias, and automate risk-tier classification.